 I would have no problem calling a parent halfway through a party to come get their child if that child is out of control.
 (I think it’s a favor to the parents a favor as their daughter will probably never act that way at a party again!)

-On the other hand, if a child shows disrespect or sassiness, I wouldn’t say anything unless you are a really good friend of the mother (who you know can handle the truth).
+On the other hand, if a child shows disrespect or sassiness, I wouldn’t say anything to the parents unless you are a really good friend of the mother (who you know can handle the truth).
 I personally don’t think it’s our place to tell on misbehaving children.
 Solution: don’t invite that child to another party.

 12. How can I teach my child to be a gracious host/party guest?